thecodework/hand-gesture/README.md

 ![image](https://user-images.githubusercontent.com/78479435/126987028-b8298c84-2fbe-4db9-aa51-c72a4f1a3785.png)
 ![image](https://user-images.githubusercontent.com/78479435/126987078-3497a33c-3d0a-44b1-8159-e6e3ff3bc069.png)

-## What we have done?
-- We have five finger states.
-- thumbIsOpen
-- firstFingerIsOpen
-- secondFingerIsOpen
-- thirdFingerIsOpen
-- fourthFingerIsOpen
-For exmaple: thumb is open if the x value of landmark 3 and the x value of landmark 4 are less than x value of landmark 2 else it is close.

 ## What will be the output?
 - We recognize gesture such as ONE, TWO, TREE, FOUR, FIVE, SIX, YEAH, ROCK, SPIDERMAN,fist and OK and We can increase/decrease volume of our device using one finger and fist.
 - ![image](https://user-images.githubusercontent.com/78479435/126987621-9ebd749d-eeb8-4e54-87af-8ca247facce8.png)